Hubs-Foundation/avatar-texture-tool/README.md

 ![An assortment of avatars in Hubs that use this texture tool](media/human-avatar-preview.png)

 # Usage
 This tool does not generate a .glb file to use with the avatars.
-Instead, you will need to create a new avatar by remixing one of the existing avatar meshes published on [hubs.mozilla.com](https://hubs.mozilla.com) to your own list of saved avatars and uploading your saved texture.
+Instead, you will need to create a new avatar by remixing one of the existing avatar meshes published on Hubs to your own list of saved avatars and uploading your saved texture.